mithereal/ex_ameritrade/README.md

 This module gives us oath access to the td ameritrade api located at "https://developer.tdameritrade.com/apis"

+We have various modules to deal with request json responses and converting those to structs I didnt feel we needed documentation for something as trivial
+Modules are in the form ex.
+Ameritrade.Account, Ameritrade.Subscription,  Ameritrade.Subscription.Key ... modules are located under /lib/schema

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed